mattanikiej/bamboo-forest-ghost-chorus/README.md

     * Dry - amount of input signal to add to output

 ## What is Ghost?
 Ghost is a very cool effect that allows the dry signal to go through unchanged, and then adds the effects only onto the delayed signal.
-What this does with a chorus is it makes the delay very twinly and sounds great with single notes and chords alike.
+What this does with a chorus, is make the delay very twinkly and sounds great with single notes and chords alike.
 It's an interesting effect that has a ton of potential uses!
 The Ghost parameter essentially works as a wet mixer for the chorus effect as a whole on the input signal.

 ## Files Supported
 Currently **Bamboo Forest** is only available as a **VST3** or **AU** plugin, which is supported by most types of DAWs.
 It also works as a standalone app without the need for a DAW.
 It has not been tested or compiled as an AAX file for Pro Tools, but it should build and work if you have the license and SDK.